GUIDED TUCSON WALKING TOURS

 Some of these include DeGrazia Gallery In The Sun in the Catalina Foothills on the north side of town...a spectacular art gallery with DeGrazia's art which includes many style.

-A 45 minute trip up Mount Lemon adjacent to the north side of Tucson, where you pass through thick cactus forests, then scrub brush pastures, next sparse ponderosa pine before arriving at the top at 9,171 feet with lush Douglas Fir, the charming community of Summerhaven, and the southern most ski area in the Continental United States, Ski Valley!
-Mount Lemon is one of few peaks in North American named for a woman!
+A 45 minute trip up Mount Lemmon adjacent to the north side of Tucson, where you pass through thick cactus forests, then scrub brush pastures, next sparse ponderosa pine before arriving at the top at 9,171 feet with lush Douglas Fir, the charming community of Summerhaven, and the southern most ski area in the Continental United States, Ski Valley!
+Mount Lemmon is one of few peaks in North American named for a woman!

 The Titan Missile Museum, located south of Tucson, housed a secret nuclear warhead during the cold ward era.
 Take a tour and see the silo and living quarters of this top secret site.
 Visit the control room and see the early punchcard computer technology that protected Americans during the Cold War!